Walikuperek/Python-Scrapy/README.md

 # Python-Scrapy
-Web Crawler set to extract some headers, then set them into
+    Web Crawler set to extract some headers, then save them into onet.txt
-### 'onet.txt'

-made with Python and
-### Scrapy framework
+### Scrapy package

 ## Setup
 ```